Fintech challengers are garnering media attention and taking some market share. Should established banks and insurers be copying their models?

 The fintech industry is split in two

-With the rapid rise of fintech companies and the introduction of robo-advisors, many people have been asking the same question: ‘what does this mean for traditional banks and insurance companies?’
+With the rapid rise of fintech companies and the introduction of robo-advisors, many people have been asking the same question: ‘What does this mean for traditional banks and insurance companies?’

 On the one hand, you have banks like HSBC and insurance companies like Lloyds.
 These have been in business for hundreds of years and are woven into the fabric of our culture.
 They’ve played crucial roles in historical events.
 Perhaps the strongest demonstration of their staying power is that they’ve been around longer than computers and the internet.

-As such, they have the trust and respect of consumers worldwide, and enough money and momentum to go on seemingly indefinitely.
+As such, they have the trust and respect of consumers worldwide and enough money and momentum to go on seemingly indefinitely.
 Yet, they are also hampered by core technology that was developed a long time ago and has, frankly, surpassed its use-by date.
 It isn’t fit for purpose and won’t last forever.

 On the other hand, you have disruptors like Lemonade and Revolut.
 These are small firms built in the digital age with innovative technology.
 They are entering the financial technology race in speedboats while their competition is paddling canoes.
-At the same time, they are still at startup level, trying to win customers and work their way out of debt.
+At the same time, they are still at the startup level, trying to win customers and work their way out of debt.

 The question for traditional banks and insurance companies…